 For example, one day, not long after Stephen and I tied the knot, I had a big heart-to-heart with some guy.
 We were sitting at a dimly lit table at a church coffee shop.
 And at the end of the evening he offered me a lift home!
 I’m not sure who was more uncomfortable when I showed him my wedding ring.

-About the same time, I smiled at a young workman labouring with a powerline team in our street.
+About the same time, I smiled at a young workman working on a power-line team in our street.
 To my embarrassment, when I left the house a little later, a wolf-whistle echoed in my direction.
 The supervisor growled at him – and I finally learned a valuable lesson about not encouraging strange young men.

 Gaps in My Knowledge

-I put these gaps in my knowledge down to the fact that I lost my mother to breast cancer when I was a teen.
+I put these gaps in my knowledge down to the fact that I lost my mother to breast cancer when I was only 16 years old.
 She was sick for a couple of years before that though, so in reality my learning from her probably stopped when I was 13 or 14 years old.

 There are so many areas where, in a perfect world, my mother should have taught me life skills: child-rearing, keeping house, cooking, gardening, relating to people in general, relating to boys in particular.
 And those are just a few of them!